mapbox/leaflet-image/README.md

 map is a `L.map` or `L.mapbox.map`, callback takes `(err, canvas)`.

+## Attribution

+Any images you generate from maps that require attribution - which is most, including all from commercial sources and those that include any data from OpenStreetMap - will require the same attribution as the map did.
+Remember to attribute.

 ## See Also

 * The [Mapbox Static Image API](https://www.mapbox.com/developers/api/static/) is simpler to use